biprateep/SolSysSim/README.md

 # SolSysSim
 Python code to simulate and visualise the solar system dynamics using visual python.
+The code solves Newton's equation for gravity using RK-2 method

 Requires python 2.7